 The designated contact person regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for special education services is:

-Lila Gonzales, ARD facilitator 361-387-2551 ext.
-408.
+Dr. Brenda Lozano, Director of SPED 361-387-2551.

 For questions regarding post-secondary transitions, including the transition from education to employment, for students receiving special education services, contact the district's transition and employment designee: